 - 2:15 p.m. – Remarks from Ms. Mary Ann Novak and Dr. Ben Novak

 - 3:00 p.m. – Mass in the Crypt of the Basilica of the National Shrine

 I was standing just a few feet from Michael when the photo above was taken in Ave Maria, Florida, in front of what was then Ave Maria University’s Oratory.
 I think he was a bit tired that day, but his joie de vivre shines through in it nonetheless.

 Michael was a joy to be around, even and especially when he was admonishing you for some failing and maybe especially when he was encouraging you to work harder, because in those moments you realized you were with someone who really cared about you, and really wanted you to strive for something greater, and to reject self-satisfaction and laziness.

 I’m here today to hopefully honor that spirit of his, and to keep the flame alive.
-I’ll share photos from the day afterwards:
+They’re streaming the event:

 Robb Klucik from Ave Maria also sang this short, adapted version of Hillaire Belloc’s “Benedicamus Domino” in honor of Michael: